jloan/107v3/_posts/initialpost.md

 ---
-layout: page
+layout: post
-title: About
+title:  "Initial Post"
-permalink: /about/
+date:   2016-10-02 17:00:00
+category: thoughts
+author: Jason Loan
 ---

 # Some Context

 *You might find this background interesting, and even necessarily, but you might also not and I'm cool with that.
 This is sort of thinking/making notes out loud.
 FEEL FREE TO SKIP TO THE OTHER STUFF*